-From the Bordeaux comes the statement that the Châteaux do not produce good wine, but only good vintages or even only good bottles.
-Although climate and weather conditions are often similar for very large areas and even for countries within a year (although, of course, the climate does not abide by national borders), quality can vary from area to area, location to location and even location to be very different in location within the year.
-Therefore, one can speak only very generally of a certain vintage quality and may understand this only as a relatively rough guide and not for all producers.
+From Bordeaux comes the statement that the châteaux do not produce good wine, but only good vintages or even only good bottles.
+Climate and weather conditions are not uncommon for very large areas and even countries within a year (although of course the climate does not adhere to national borders), but the quality can vary from area to area, from place to place and even from location vary greatly in location within the year.
+One can therefore only speak very generally of a certain vintage quality and should rather understand it only as a relatively rough guide and not as a blanket for all producers.

 306, 312, 411, 545, 585, 604 - crop failures

-765 - blessed wine year, thanksgiving of King Pippin III.
-(714-768) - Father Charlemagne
+765 - blessed wine year, thanksgiving service of King Pippin III.
+(714-768) - father Charlemagne

 987 - very hot and dry year, complete crop failure

-1293, 1295, 1297 - exquisite wine in abundance
+1293, 1295, 1297 - excellent wine in abundance

-1485-1488 - four-year period of crop failure and poor, acidic wines
+1485 to 1488 - four-year period of bad harvests and bad, sour wines

 1540 - a millennium year; it was so hot that the Rhine dried up; a Würzburger stone was drunk 421 years later and was edible